Rhoban/onshape-to-robot/README-pypi.md

-# Onshape to robot (URDF/MuJoCo)
+# Onshape to robot (URDF, SDF, MuJoCo)

-This tool is based on the [OnShape API](https://dev-portal.onshape.com/) to retrieve informations from an assembly and build an URDF or MuJoCo model suitable for physics simulation.
+This tool is based on the [OnShape API](https://dev-portal.onshape.com/) to retrieve informations from an assembly and build a robot description (URDF, SDF, MuJoCo) suitable for physics simulation.

 * Check out the [official documentation](https://onshape-to-robot.readthedocs.io/)